GenesisCipher-Labs/genesiscipherlabs-blockchain-prague/README.md

-# Shanghai Blockchain
+# Prague Blockchain

 ## Note
 We plan to keep this repository up to date with the Ethereum protocol-thus maintaining a mainnet‐fork environment to test DApps and protocols.

 ## Overview

-This project sets up a private blockchain network for the Shanghai environment using Kubernetes and Helm.
+This project sets up a private blockchain network for the Prague environment using Kubernetes and Helm.
 It leverages Ethereum's Geth client along with Prysm's beacon chain, validator, and genesis generation tools to create a blockchain network that is easy to deploy, manage, and troubleshoot in a containerized environment.

 ## Architecture